Minimally Invasive Knee Replacement

 Risks of Total Knee Replacement

-While Total Knee Replacement Surgery is highly successful, certain risks exist, even with Minimally Invasive Surgery for Knee Replacement.
+While minimally Total Knee Replacement Surgery is highly successful, certain risks exist, even with Minimally Invasive Surgery for Knee Replacement.
 Potential complications include:

 Common Risks: